gaia-platform/GaiaPlatform/production/examples/direct_access_multithread/README.md

 # Direct Access Multithread Demo
-A demo of the Gaia Direct Access API usage in a multithreaded application.
+Demonstrates usage of the Gaia Direct Access API in a multithreaded application.

 ## Build Instructions
-These instructions assume you have installed the SDK and have installed the `clang` and `cmake` tools.
-See the SDK User's Guide for instructions on how to do this.
+These instructions assume you have installed the SDK and have installed the SDK and the `clang` and `cmake` tools.
+See the SDK User's Guide for instructions

 1. To preserve the initial state of the sample code, copy the source files to a new directory.
     ```shell